-Our commitment to diversity requires that we work to ensure an environment which is supportive of equality and access for all our staff to career opportunities, development, remuneration and benefits.
-Diversity includes but is not limited to gender, age, disability, ethnicity, religion and cultural background.
-However, the initial emphasis by the Company is on gender diversity with a primary goal being to strengthen the representation of women in management positions.
+The Company's commitment to diversity requires that it works to ensure an environment which is supportive of equality and access for all staff to career opportunities, development, remuneration and benefits.
+Diversity includes, but is not limited to, gender, age, disability, ethnicity, religion and cultural background.
 The Company will report against the above objectives.
 In the past financial year, the Company submitted a compliance report to the Workplace Gender Equality Agency (the Agency).
 The Agency advised that the Company is compliant with the Act.